 Well, you tell me based on this list.
 Many of these items are actually saving you money since you buy them once and you’re good to go.

-You don’t need to keep buying disposable items which you throw out after each use.
-Rather, you can spend a few dollars more and you got something that will last you much longer.
+You don’t need to keep buying disposable items that you throw out after each use.
+Rather, you can spend a few dollars more and you get something that will last you much longer.

 That’s the upside of eco friendly and reusable.